 Meanwhile, the Food and Drug Administration (FDA) have approved a hydrogen peroxide topical solution as a treatment for a type of noncancerous growth called seborrheic keratoses.

-However, to prevent skin damage, researchers warn that doctors should limit treatment to 2–4 applications.
+However, to prevent skin damage,

 Always speak with a healthcare provider before using hydrogen peroxide on the skin.
 They can usually suggest a less risky and more effective approach.

 Using hydrogen peroxide on the skin can cause adverse reactions, including: